botpress/documentation-v12/docs/building-chatbots/developers/custom-modules.md

 ### botTemplates

-Templates allows you to create a new bot without starting from scratch.
+Templates allow you to create a new bot without starting from scratch.
 They can include about anything, like content elements, flows, NLU intents, QNAs, etc.

+**Example:**

 ```js
 const botTemplates: sdk.BotTemplate[] = [